ValentijnCamielCloo/CoreKnapenGit/README.md

 #### 3.2 Comparing with BIM model

-### 4. **Dashboard** Hier komt mark zijn zooi met dashboard
+### 4. **Dashboard**
    Once the data has been processed and cleaned, this task focuses on visualizing the results with graphs.

-Note: This could should be run indivudally due to limitations with importing csv files
+Note: This could should be run indivudally due to limitations with importing csv files in hte local host

 ---